 Reliable train services are also vital for local people.
 Many constituents have raised with me their concerns about commuting times from Fareham to London.
 This relatively short distance of around 80 miles takes an hour and 40 minutes for fast trains, and nearly two hours for regular trains.

 Despite being over 50 miles further, it is quicker to travel from Birmingham to London than it is from Fareham to London.
 This isn’t good enough, and I am keen to ensure a faster connection from Fareham to London.
-I have joined other south-coast MPs in raising these concerns in the context of the renewal of South West Trains’ franchise, due in 2017.
+I have joined other south-coast MPs in raising these concerns in the context of the renewal of South West Trains’ franchise.

 I know many people are also concerned about local buses.
 In many areas, the bus is essential to get people to work, education or health services, and the reliability of the services makes a big difference to people’s quality of life.
 I am campaigning to get First Buses, the local bus provider to offer more services in and around Fareham, especially in the Western Wards.